kubukoz/blog/_posts/2019-04-14-data-coherence-at-large.md

 - type parameters creeping into all your functions (possibly can be avoided by introducing a canonical type and only being specific when it's needed)
 - it's questionable whether parameterizing data with types scales (e.g. if we have `case class Users[Collection[_], LastName[_]](users: Collection[User[LastName]])`, is it going to be easy to change?)
 - the benefit might not be that significant after all
+- it was mentioned in [the replies](https://twitter.com/fanf42/status/1117684098364055552) that type-parameterizing e.g. JSON models can break tooling like circe, magnolia, etc. - most likely because they don't support [GADTs](https://en.wikibooks.org/wiki/Haskell/GADT)
-- possibly more problems that I haven't figured out yet
+- possibly more problems that I haven't figured out yet.

 I haven't seen this approach to abstracting on data used anywhere, so I don't know what the best practice is, and whether the idea is feasible for use in real projects, but it certainly seems worth investigating.